Current Anthropology Courses: Fall 2016

 239 Old World Prehistory (3 credits) A survey of major developments in Old World prehistory including: the origin of technology, food production, and complex civilizations.
 Emphasis on Near East and Europe.
 No prerequisite.

 241 Native North American Prehistory (3 credits) Survey of major developments of the prehistory of North America from the peopling of the continent to the arrival of Columbus.
 Emphasis on the origins of domestication and development of complex societies.
 No prerequisite.

-250 Topics in Anthropology (credits vary by specific course, 3 to 4 credits) Special topics of current interest are considered in depth.
+250 Topics in Anthropology (credits vary by specific course) Special topics of current interest are considered in depth.
 Examples have included South African Culture, History and Ecology; Language and Culture; South Africa and the Media; Political Anthropology; Anthropology of Development; Ethnic Conflict; Subcultures; Contract Archaeology; Pop Archaeology.
 More than one topics course may be taken for credit.

 267 Anthropology of Resistance, Rebellion, and Civil War (3 credits) This course examines the ways in which anthropologists have drawn on the writings of Marx and other critical theorists in their efforts to understand major social upheavals as well as resistance in everyday life.
 The course offers students the opportunity to learn about foundational theory in the discipline that goes beyond Introduction to Anthropology.
 It draws on both historical and contemporary ethnographic case studies (readings and film) of resistance, rebellion and civil war, from a range of geographical areas.